Frequently Asked Questions

 • PRO Multi-device and PRO Chip timing include 5 PRO devices

-1. USD $75 / year for 5 additional devices
+1. USD $15 / year for each additional device

 • Subscriptions do not auto-renew